 - lightened or darkened skin spots

 - extremely dry and scaly skin

-- rashes on the neck and face, especially around the eyes
+- rashes on the neck and face, especially around

 Symptoms in adults can include: